TIBCOSoftware/snappydata/docs/install/setting_up_cluster_on_amazon_web_services.md

 You can launch a SnappyData cluster on Amazon EC2 instance(s) using the AMI provided by SnappyData.
 For more information on launching an EC2 instance, refer to the [AWS documentation](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/launching-instance.html).

 ### Prerequisites
-Ensure that you have an existing AWS account with required permissions to launch EC2 resources.
+Ensure that you have an existing AWS account with required permissions to launch the EC2 resources.

 ### Launching the instance
 To launch the instance and start the SnappyData cluster: